 BUTCH CASSIDY AND THE SUNDANCE KID

 Regardless if you’re a fan of westerns or not, if you’re a fan of classic cinema, you deserve to check out Butch Cassidy and the Sundance Kid.
 Starring Paul Newman and Robert Redford, this 1969 film tells an embellished version of the hunt for the titular bandits.
 The film follows the two thieves as they run across the wilds of the United States as they’re pursued by lawmen.
 They had recently pulled off a train robbery that didn’t go quite as planned and now a posse is hot on their heels.
 Butch and Sundance try to no avail to find amnesty but they continue to find doors closed on them.
-The question of how viable is living as a crook in the west is the central theme of the film as the two once great bandits find the walls to be closing rapidly around them.
+The question of how viable is living as a crook in the west is the central theme of the film as the two once-great bandits find the walls to be closing rapidly around them.
 Initially, when the film was released, critics hated it!
 It was panned and thought to have been a disaster.
 But later reviews of the film have changed that tune and now the film is considered to be a classic in the genre.
 For train robberies, great vistas of Wyoming and seeing two legendary actors work side by side, this one is worth the watch.

 Are you excited for Red Dead Redemption II?
 Going to be picking up a copy?
-What are you most excited for so far?
+What are you most excited about so far?
 Let us know and be sure to check out our review of Shane Black’s Predator and why we think The Newsroom should come back in 2019.

 If you buy something advertised on this post, ScreenHub Entertainment may get a percentage of the sale.